AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/basic-file-layout.md

 [<- Previous: What is "The Dispatcher"](./what-is-the-dispatcher.md)

-This document will explain the AMS standard configuration file set and the thinking behind this configuration standard
+This document explains the AMS standard configuration file set and the thinking behind this configuration standard

 ## Default Enterprise Linux folder structure

 In AMS the base installation uses Enterprise Linux as the base operating system.
-When installing Apache Webserver it will have a default install file set.
-Here is the default files that get installed by installing the basic RPM's provided by the yum repository
+When installing Apache Webserver, it has a default install file set.
+Here are the default files that get installed by installing the basic RPM's provided by the yum repository

 ```
 /etc/httpd/